Burgundy, the River Rhône & Provence River Cruise

 Arles

 You awake under the azure skies of deepest Provence and amid the warm stone colours of Arles, many of whose historic monuments are UNESCO World Heritage Sites.
+This morning, you'll have a couple of guided tours to choose from, each led by a knowledgeable local guide.

+You can choose to learn about Arles’ Roman history.
 Although small in size, it was the key stronghold on the Roman road to Spain, one of the empire’s richest possessions.
 Seagoing ships could reach here, and the city became a regional capital, briefly ruling over Gaul, Spain and Britain.
 Our guided tour will help you appreciate the finer points of Arles’s magnificent Roman remains, including the splendid amphitheatre, one of the best preserved in the world, the earlier theatre built during the reign of Augustus and the Alyscamps, the ancient necropolis with its extraordinary atmosphere.

+Alternatively, if you are interested in art - especially Van Gogh - you can opt for a tour of Arles, where you learn about his life and work.
 The disturbed but great genius of an artist Van Gogh lived in Arles for just over a year, from February 1888.
 It was his most prolific period and, inspired by Arles and the light and beauty of the Provençal countryside, he produced around 300 works, including The Night Café, The Sower and, of course, Sunflowers.

 Pont du Gard